10 Best Hiking Trails in Kamloops, BC

 In this protected area, diverse ecological zones come together with remarkable natural features: Hoodoo formations and cliffs, endangered grasslands, ponderosa pine and Douglas fir woodlands, a range of wildlife and plants, and vital sources of running water including creeks and lakes.

-After hiking the Mara Trail, you might feel motivated to explore other corridors in the protected area such as nearby 5.3-kilometer Battle Bluff Trail.
+After hiking the Mara Trail, you might feel motivated to explore other corridors in the protected area such as the nearby 5.3-kilometer Battle Bluff Trail.
+Another option is the 4.25-kilometer Cinnamon Ridge Trail.
+It takes you up a ridge, partly up Mara Hill, and offers impressive views of the hoodoos.

 The trailhead for the Mara Trail is 17 kilometers northwest of downtown.
 Head in the direction of the Kamloops Airport on Tranquille Road.
 After passing the turnoff to the airport, keep driving six kilometers past the golf course until you see the sign for the Mara Trail on the right side of the road.